-- Give you details on attendance in our regular Home School Bulletin; - Report to you at least half-termly on how your child is performing in school, what their attendance and punctuality rate is and how this relates to their attainments; - Celebrate good attendance; - Reward good or improving attendance through class competitions, certificates and outings/events.

-• Run promotional events when parents, pupils and staff can work together on raising attendance levels across the school.
+- Give you details on attendance in our regular Home School Bulletin; - Report to you at least half-termly on how your child is performing in school, what their attendance and punctuality rate is and how this relates to their attainments; - Celebrate good attendance by displaying individual and class achievements; - Reward good or improving attendance through class competitions, certificates and outings/events. - Run promotional events when parents, pupils and staff can work together on raising attendance levels across the school.